Authentic Lessons for 21st Century Learning

 Summary

-Students rely on prior knowledge and experiences as they discuss literary elements and their importance in a story.
-After watching a video, students discover characteristics of modern-day superheroes.
-Bringing literary elements and superhero traits together, students read and analyze a short narrative.
-Finally, students collaboratively create an original superhero and write a narrative focusing on one or multiple characters.
-As students present their narratives to the class, audience members take notes on literary elements and superhero traits in each story.
+Students will rely on prior knowledge and experiences as they discuss literary elements and their importance in a story.
+After watching a video, students will discover characteristics of modern-day superheroes.
+Bringing literary elements and superhero traits together, students will read and analyze a short narrative.
+Finally, students will collaboratively create an original superhero and write a narrative focusing on one or multiple characters.
+As students present their narratives to the class, audience members will take notes on literary elements and superhero traits in each story.
 While this lesson is currently aligned only to 8th-grade standards, it would be appropriate to teach in grades 6 through 12, adjusting standards as needed.

 Essential Question(s)